Suboxone & Mental Health Treatment in Spokane WA — Telehealth

 Services in Spokane and Eastern Washington

 All services delivered by telehealth.
-Washington commercial insurance accepted.
+All insurance accepted statewide in Washington, including Medicare and TRICARE.

-Mental health medication management: Psychiatric medication management for depression, anxiety disorders, ADHD, bipolar disorder, PTSD, and related conditions.
+- Mental health medication management (depression, anxiety disorders, ADHD, bipolar disorder, PTSD)

-Dual diagnosis treatment: Integrated care for co-occurring substance use and mental health conditions.
+- Dual diagnosis treatment for co-occurring substance use and mental health conditions

-Rezolv Health serves all of Eastern Washington — Spokane Valley, communities adjacent to the Idaho border, the Tri-Cities, Walla Walla, and rural communities throughout the region.
+Rezolv Health serves all of Eastern Washington — Spokane Valley, Coeur d'Alene-adjacent communities on the Washington side, the Tri-Cities, Walla Walla, and rural communities throughout the region.

 Frequently asked questions

 Does Rezolv Health serve rural communities in Eastern Washington?
 Yes.
-Telehealth serves any Washington State resident with commercial insurance and access to a phone or computer with a camera.
+Telehealth serves any Washington State resident with access to a phone or computer with a camera.
 Patients in Cheney, Colville, Pullman, Colfax, Dayton, and other Eastern Washington communities are eligible.

 Is Eastern Washington different from Western Washington for telehealth eligibility?
 No. Telehealth eligibility in Washington State is the same regardless of which side of the Cascades you are on.
 The provider is licensed in Washington State, and that license covers the entire state.